The Surprising Origins of Easter Symbols: From Lambs to Lilies

 Easter is the most important feast day in the Christian church, celebrating the resurrection of Jesus Christ.
-The feast day is “movable” and always falls on the first Sunday after the first full Moon after the spring equinox … sort of.
-Find out why Easter 2019 is so late—and how the date is determined.)
+The feast day is “movable” and always falls on the first Sunday after the first full Moon after the spring equinox.
+Find out more about how Easter’s date is determined!

 When you think of Easter—whether you’re religious or not—which family traditions come to mind?
-We decorate homes with colored Easter eggs, put out baskets for the Easter bunny, gift Easter lilies, and even eat traditional foods, from lamb to ham to special sweet breads.
+We decorate homes with colored Easter eggs, put out baskets for the Easter bunny to fill, give Easter lilies as gifts, and even eat traditional foods, from lamb to ham to special sweet breads.

 The history of Easter symbols is really quite interesting.
 It’s not as simple as saying whether they are pagan or Christian; history is a rich and beautiful tapestry woven through the ages.